Meet the Hirns

-A few words from each of us....
+A few words from each of us...

 Ryan was my son.
 I miss him every day.
 He was so fun-loving and full of life.
 I think working with young burn survivors has helped me to stay in touch with him in my life.
 I see their spirit and it reminds me that he is still alive and working in my life.

-In his memory, we have created Ryan Shines Burn Fdn. to provide: pediatric burn survivors with education and burn camp scholarships and provide resources for their families to help rebuild their lives; and to form a support network for the mental and physical health of Firefighters.
+In his memory, we have created Ryan Shines Burn Foundation to help support pediatric burn survivors with educational opportunities, "burn camp" scholarships, and to provide tangible resources for their families as they rebuild their lives; and to create a support network for the mental and emotional health of Firefighters.

 It is my hope and my belief that Ryan will Shine forever in the hearts, minds, and lives of others.

 I was there in the backseat of that burning car beside Ryan when he died.
 I was the lucky one, my dad was able to pull me out.
 Even though I was too young to remember much of it, I still feel the deep bond that exists between brothers.
 And, at the same time, I feel a bond with other burn survivors also.
 Part of my responsibility in my brother's Foundation is to record our experiences during our Catching Courage events and transform them into everyday stories we can share with others.